BRACKETS-by-TRIAD/craftable/README.md

 craftable new my_project
 ```

-This will install Craftable using latest supported Laravel version (currently 5.6).
+This will install Craftable using latest Laravel version (currently 5.7).
 If you prefer tu use latest LTS Laravel version (currently 5.5), use `--lts` flag:
 ```bash
 craftable new --lts my_project
 ```